 To Use or Not Use Renko Charts

 There is no need to use Renko charts, this is not an endorsement of them.
 Use what works for you.
 I have a strategy that is based on them, and I use Renko charts for that strategy.
+I only deploy it in times of great forex volatility, typically when the stock market is crashing which means big decisive moves in certain currencies.
 I still use conventional charts for other strategies.

 If they help you, create a strategy around them.
 If you don’t like them, don’t use them.
 But just for fun, add up what your profits and losses would be using a Renko chart (add in some slippage on each trade), and then compare that to your current approach.
 If you are struggling with your trading, simplifying may be a good starting point.
 Renko charts help simplify sticking with the trend.